 What Spurred the Investigation?

-NHTSA documents show that 11 vehicle owners reported failure of a Haldex brake chamber without discernable warning to the driver.
+NHTSA documents show that 11 vehicle owners reported failure of a Haldex brake chamber without discernible warning to the driver.
 In seven out of the 11 cases, owners reported fires that caused extensive damage to the vehicle and, in some cases, to the cargo.

 After receiving these complaints, officials learned that multiple fleets had issues with numerous vehicles.
 The Office of Defects investigation also learned that Haldex agreed to replace brake chambers on some of the vehicles in these fleets, NHTSA documents said.
 The agency’s investigation could potentially lead to a recall.